Blog > Treatment Strategies > DBT Basics

 DBT Basics: Tips and Techniques for Clinicians

-DBT leans on acceptance and balance, which pave the way for lifelong changes.
-You can use DBT for a range of clients who deal with emotional dysregulation.
-In this DBT 101 post, we'll be discussing the basics of DBT and some tips for clinicians to make the most of it.
+DBT, sometimes called Dialectical Behavior Therapy, leans on acceptance and balance, which paves the way for lifelong changes.
+Clinicians can use DBT for a range of clients who deal with emotional dysregulation.
+In this DBT 101 post, we'll be discussing the basics of DBT and some tips for clinicians to make the most of this evidence-based treatment modality.

 What Is DBT?